The Miriam Dean Refugee Trust Fund

 Priority Areas

-• Education and training opportunities for refugees
+• Education and training for disadvantaged children and young people

 What They Don't Fund

-• General appeals or circular requests
+• General appeals or unsolicited applications

 Helpful Hinchilla